Pamplemousse-Inc/AppG/README.md

 > Do you want to tell your friends something about your new designer life?
 > Have you ever tried to do anything else rather than designing?
 Impossible, am I right?

-_*If any of the above cases can apply to you, you're in luck, appG is your solution.*_
+_*If any of the above cases can apply to you, you're in luck, AppG is your solution.*_